CSU Grad Slam Competition

 Registration

-Registration to participate in the 2024 Cal Poly Humboldt Grad Slam Competition closed on February 29th.
+Registration to participate in the 2026 Cal Poly Humboldt Grad Slam Competition is open until March 27st.
+Please use this link to register.

 Eligibility